jsardo9/jsardo9/README.md

 # About Me:
-I am a Computer Science graduate from the University of Notre Dame with a minor in Business.
+I am a computer science graduate from the University of Notre Dame with a minor in business.

 ## 🌐 Socials: